All Episodes

 Stay with us.

-It's back to Carla now in Kensington, Maryland.
+Okay, it's back to Carla now in Kensington, Maryland.

-I really applaud your patience, Carl.
+I really applaud your patience, Carla.

 I wanted to get your reaction to what Clinton said.

-Let me play this now.
+Let me play this song.

 He's campaigning with Ben Cardin in Maryland.